ayonli/ipqueue/README.md

-# CP-Queue
+# IPQueue

-**A cross-platform, cross-process asynchronous queue implementation for NodeJS.**
+**A inter-process task queue implementation for NodeJS.**

 ## Purpose

-This package is meant to achieve sequential operations cross processes in multi-processing scenario.
+This package is meant to achieve sequential operations across processes in multi-processing scenario.

 ### An Example Of Why